janko/flickr-objects/CONTRIBUTING.md

 $ bundle exec rake flickr:authorize
 ```

-And that's it, you're done.
+And then you enter the access token in your `spec/settings.yml`.
+And that's it,
+you're done.
+Note that you can also use ERB.

-You'll notice that in `settings.yml` you have some additional parameters that
+You'll notice that in `spec/settings.yml` you have some additional parameters that
 are set to null.
 You can override them if you wish to.
 For their explanation,
 take a look at [`Flickr::Configuration`](http://rubydoc.info/github/janko-m/flickr-objects/master/Flickr/Configuration)